 Frankincense reduced tumor growth and spread of head and neck cancer in a mouse model.
 Additionally, it increased the effectiveness of chemotherapy.

-While treating cancer with frankincense essential oils is still preliminary, many frankincense testimonials suggest benefit.
+While treating cancer with frankincense essential oils is still preliminary, many frankincense testimonials suggest benefits.

 6. Thyroid Function